tsur/blog/_posts/2019-02-23-anane-the-volunteer.markdown

 Those volunteers who managed to maintain and preserve their less fragmented memories took care of their fellow volunteers who completely lost their memories.
 They tried to fill in the gaps in their memories, and thus, the belief emerged for the first time because they had no way to validate the information.
 When the affected volunteers returned to their original reality, gradually, they regained their memories as consciousness regenerated them in the higher realities, as if it were a wound slowly healing.

 Despite the advanced state of colonization in our lower reality, its density literally crushed our thought energies, causing them to fragment over time, like a beautiful mirror slowly wearing down and cracking into hundreds of thousands of small pieces.
 So, at regular intervals, when our thought energies fragmented and broke apart, we had to return home to recover.
 Our thought energies were highly calibrated before our descent to return back home after a critic threshold was reached.
-And we called this process death.
+And we called this threshold the death.

 While I was still thinking on this all.
 Anane fixed his gaze on me, deeply intrigued, as if trying to find the key to a hidden treasure and asked.
 "Shall I descend after we return back from the promotion ceremony, Mother?"

 "That will depend on how good or bad you perform at the promotion ceremony final test.
 And talking about the ceremony, it is time to depart.
 I firmly trust on your good performance and never forget I will be there on your side to assist you, my child"

 Anane: "Mother, please, grant me with the privilege of taking you with me to the ceremony hall"

 It is common for us to travel using technological means through portals or spaceships.
 However, it is a tradition for the ceremony day to let volunteer candidates travel using a extremely dangerous and risky technique.
 This is one of the hardest and most important technique all volunteers have to dominate before the time to descend comes for them